 - What would be the total breakup of the franchise fee and development cost?

 7. Are You In Sync with the Franchise Agreement?

 Before you sign the Franchise Agreement, it is a good idea to seek advice from an independent Franchise Consultant.
 Also, consult with your Chartered Accountant to make sure you understand every aspect of the Agreement.

 Starting a restaurant business is never easy.
-It not just requires a good amount of investment but it also needs the complete attention, passion and hard work to create an identity in the foodservice market.
+It does not just require a good amount of investment, but it also needs the complete attention, passion and hard work to create an identity in the foodservice market.
 For people who are just stepping into the Restaurant Business, it is often suggested they take the franchise route.
 It is comparatively easier, since the Franchisor Brand is already established, has standards in place, and also a set market share.
-However, there are certain challenges are also there in Franchise Restaurants.
+However, there are certain challenges also in Franchise Restaurants.